w3c/wai-curricula/intro.md

 ## Introduction
 {:.no-display}

-This Curriculum provides a general introduction to web accessibility.
+This curriculum provides a general introduction to web accessibility.
 It is designed for any students with basic understanding of computers and the Web.

 Its aims are to: